-There were no transfers between level 1 and level 2 during the year ended 31 March 2021.
+There were no transfers between level 1 and level 2 during the nine month period ended 31 December 2021.

 40 MATURITY ANALYSIS OF ASSETS AND LIABILITIES

 Remaining contractual period to maturity as at the date of statement of financial position of the liabilities and shareholders' funds employed by the company is detailed below.